janko/rodauth-rails/README.md

 * [Rodauth: A Refreshing Authentication Solution for Ruby](https://janko.io/rodauth-a-refreshing-authentication-solution-for-ruby/)
 * [Adding Authentication in Rails 6 with Rodauth](https://janko.io/adding-authentication-in-rails-with-rodauth/)

+## Why Rodauth?

+There are already several popular authentication solutions for Rails (Devise, Sorcery, Clearance, Authlogic etc), so why would you choose Rodauth?
+Well, because it has many advantages over the mentioned alternatives:

+* built-in multifactor authentication (TOTP, SMS codes, recovery codes, WebAuthn)
+* standardized JSON API support (for every feature)
+* email authentication (aka "passwordless")
+* audit logging (for any action)
+* uniform configuration DSL (any setting can be static or dynamic)
+* consistent before/after hooks
+* authentication logic is encapsulated in a dedicated object
+* bruteforce on tokens can be attempted only for a single account
+* ability to protect password hashes even in case of SQL injection
+* loosely coupled authentication features

 ## Upgrading

 ### Upgrading to 0.7.0